pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     }
     ```

-After we implement all of the resources needed for our VPC, our Pulumi application, will then be able to look as follows:
+After we implement all of the resources needed for our VPC, our Pulumi application looks like the following:

     ```typescript
     async function main() {